Parker Pyne Investigates: The Case of the Rich Woman

 Mrs Abner Rymer, a former farmgirl who became wealthy thanks to her late husband’s invention, feels isolated and dissatisfied with her new life.
 Seeking happiness, she consults Parker Pyne.
 A week later, Pyne’s associate Madeleine de Sara, posing as a nurse, brings her to “Dr Constantine,” who claims her illness is psychological and gives her a drugged drink.
 She awakens in a farmhouse, called “Hannah” by the residents, and is told she has lived there for years.
 Newspapers report that Mrs Rymer has been committed to a nursing home, allegedly suffering delusions of being a servant named Hannah Moorhouse.

 Believing she has fallen victim of a soul-transfer process, Mrs Rymer resigns herself to her new identity and gradually finds fulfillment in rural life.
 She befriends and later becomes engaged to a widowed farmhand, Joe Welsh.
 When Pyne later reveals the ruse—explaining that “Hannah” never existed and the entire scenario was staged—Mrs Rymer decides to continue living her new, simpler life.
-She asks only for a modest sum to buy a small farm, directing the remainder of her fortune to charity.
+She has saved up a modest sum to buy a small farm, directing the remainder of her fortune to charity.